 For more usability testing tools to consider, check out this post.

 Through the research and testing mentioned above, user experiences can always be improved.
-Some of the most common ways to improve user experience include: Taking a consultative approach to improving the experience, determining calls to action, implementing responsive web design, taking Fitt’s Law into consideration (more on this next), avoiding overwhelming data entry, and more.
+Some of the most common ways to improve user experience include: Taking a consultative approach to improving the experience, determining calls to action, implementing responsive web design, considering Fitt's Law (more on this next), avoiding overwhelming data entry, and more.

 Using Fitt’s Law to Enhance UX